The application for the 2025-2026 Museum Teacher Fellowship program is now closed.

-NOTE: Fellowship applicants must have attended the 2024 Arthur and Rochelle Belfer National Conference for Holocaust Education, the Museum's foundational teacher education program.
+2026-2027 Museum Teacher Fellowship applicants must attend the 2025 Arthur and Rochelle Belfer National Conference for Holocaust Education, the Museum's foundational teacher education program.
 This is a prerequisite for the Fellowship application.
+Applications for the 2026-2027 program open in the summer of 2025.

 The Museum’s teacher training programs ensure that learning how and why the Holocaust happened is an essential component of education in America and strengthens students' critical thinking about their roles in society.